OCA/e-commerce/website_sale_hide_price/README.rst

 If you want to hide prices at customer level:

-#.
-Go to *Customers* and choose one.
+1. Go to *Customers* and choose one.
-#.
-Go to *Sales and Purchases* tab.
+2. Go to *Sales and Purchases* tab.
-#.
-In *Sales* group set *Show prices on website* on or off so this customer can
-   see them or not.
-The default value is `True`, so every partner website user can see the prices.
+3. In *Sales* group set *Show prices on website* on or off so this customer can see them or not.
+The default value is True, so every partner website user can see the prices.

 For not logged in customers:

-#.
-If you want to have the prices hidden by default when no user is logged
-   in you should go to Public User's partner and set *Show prices on website* off.
+1. If you want to have the prices hidden by default when no user is logged in you should go to Public User's partner and set *Show prices on website* off.
 (Remember that the Public User's user and partner use to be archived).

 Hide prices at product level:

-#.
-Go to *Website > Catalog > Products* and choose one.
+1. Go to *Website > Catalog > Products* and choose one.
-#.
-Go to *eCommerce* tab.
+2. Go to *eCommerce* tab.
-#.
-In the *Shop* section you have the option *Hide prices on website*.
+3. In the *Shop* section you have the option *Hide prices on website*.
-#.
-You can optionally set a message that will be displayed when the prices are
+4. You can optionally set a message that will be displayed when the prices are hidden.
-   hidden.

 If you want to hide prices at website level

-#.
-Go to *Website > Configuration > Settings* and choose the website to hide the prices.
+1. Go to *Website > Configuration > Settings* and choose the website to hide the prices.
-#.
-In the *Shop - Products* section you have the option *Hide prices on website*
+2. In the *Shop - Products* section you have the option *Hide prices on website*

 Usage
 =====

 After configuring the module go to the website store and check your expected results:

-#.
-On the search box writing the name of a product.
+1. On the search box writing the name of a product.
-#.
-On the product list (/shop).
+2. On the product list (/shop).
-#.
-On the product page.
+3. On the product page.
-#.
-On the recently viewed products.
+4. On the recently viewed products.

 You shouldn't be able to either see the prices or buy any of the forbidden items if any.

 Known issues / Roadmap
 ======================

 -  This module is incompatible with the website_sale_stock_force_block module because it makes changes to the same attributes in the website_sale.products_add_to_cart template.

 Bug Tracker
 ===========